Why Are EMV Cards Better Credit Cards?

 Can I still use the magnetic strip on my card?

-Many merchants have the capability of processing transactions with the magnetic strip, but these types of transactions offer less security for the consumer.
+Many merchants have the capability of processing transactions with the magnetic stripe.
+Unfortunately, these types of transactions offer less security for the consumer.

 Need to know more about EMV card transactions?
 Contact us today!